yash-ag/Elpis/README.md

 The app will be having a simple UX through which any user can interact with the app easily.
 The app will be helpful in post-disaster situations.

 ### Technologies used
-Android Studio, Azure, Git, GitHub, Node.js, Python, Java, Kotlin
+Android Studio, Azure, Git, GitHub, Node.js, Python, Java
 - #### Libraries used
 Retrofit, Butterknife, GSON, Glide, Espresso, Picasso, Calligraphy, Timber